cisaacstern/posts/drafts/layout.md

 Enter React.

 When I started this journey I didn't expect to be using JavaScript.
 But one thing leads to another, and here we are.
+Generally, I try to choose the most mainstream tool for a given job, so charts like [this]() were helpful.
+These [awards](https://www.awwwards.com/websites/reactjsdah/) also gave me a sense of what was possible.
+Clearly, React gave room to grow.